 Did you know that 9.4% of the U.S. population had diabetes in 2015?
 The rate of this long-term disease is constantly increasing, so the percentage is much higher in 2017.
 And in 2019, more than 30 million people in the United States have diabetes, and 1 in 4 of them don’t know they have it.
 More than 84 million US adults—over a third—have prediabetes, and 90% of them don’t know they have it.
 (1)

-People with diabetes have high blood glucose levels due to inadequate production or response to insulin.
+People with diabetes have high blood glucose levels due to inadequate production or insulin response.
 Over time, having too high blood sugar levels in the blood can cause serious health complications.

 Some of the most common diabetes-related problems are heart disease, nerve damage, kidney disease, vision loss, and stroke.